Bakary Saré

-Bakary Bouba Saré (born 5 April 1990) is a Burkinabé professional footballer who plays as a midfielder.
+Bakary Bouba Saré (born 5 April 1990) is a former professional footballer who played as a midfielder.
+Born in the Ivory Coast, he made seven appearances for the Burkina Faso national team.

-Career
+Club career

 Anderlecht

-Saré made his debut in the Belgian Pro League for R.S.C.
-Anderlecht in a match against R.A.E.C.
-Mons on 22 December 2007, when he came from bench.
+Saré made his debut in the Belgian Pro League for Anderlecht in a match against R.A.E.C.
+Mons on 22 December 2007, when he came from the bench.

-He played 26 league matches, 10 UEFA Europa League matches and 2 UEFA Champions League matches for the Belgian giants.
+He played 26 league matches, 10 UEFA Europa League matches and 2 UEFA Champions League matches for the Belgian club.

 Rosenborg

-Bakary Saré joined Rosenborg BK on 31 August 2010 with a one-year loan contract, playing only 3 league matches but scoring 4 presences in UEFA Europa League.
+Saré joined Rosenborg on 31 August 2010 with a one-year loan contract, making three appearances in the league and four appearances in the UEFA Europa League.

-After a short spell he returned to Belgium to play nine more matches for R.S.C.
-Anderlecht in the first part of the 2010/2011 season.
+After a short spell he returned to Belgium to play nine more matches for Anderlecht in the first part of the 2010–11 season.